atilatech/browser-extension/README.md

 # Atila Browser Extension

-A browser extension to search and save crypto content on the internet.
+A browser extension to save pages on the internet.

 ## Installation

 `yarn install`

 ## Quickstart

 This extension can be run as a browser extension or as a regular web app.